 ---|

-Evaluation Results and Initiatives Going Forward |
+Evaluation Results and Issues Going Forward |

 The 149th Ordinary General Meeting of Shareholders on August 30th 2006 saw Nippon Kayaku determine annual upper limits of director (board member) remuneration at 360 million yen for fixed remuneration and 200 million yen for bonuses.
 As of the end of that AGM, the Board was comprised of eight members, with zero Outside Directors.
 The 164th Ordinary AGM of June 25th 2021, meanwhile, saw a 100-million- yen annual limit voted through on Restricted Stock Transfer Monetary Remuneration, applying to the relevant directors and running separately to existing director remuneration arrangements.
 As of the end of that AGM, the Board was comprised of 9 members, of which three were Outside Directors.